Membrane Laboratory at NMBU advances artificial membranes and separation processes to secure clean water and sustainable Critical Raw Materials.

 Particle-by-particle analysis by tunable resistive pulse sensing.
 Instrument: Izon qNano.

-in galvanostatic and potentionstatic modes, and electrochemical impedance spectroscopy.
-Instrument: BioLogic VSP-3e potentiostat with eight channels (+/- 1A expandable up to 800A) and built-in EIS.
+Instrument: BioLogic VSP-3e potentiostat/galvanostat with eight channels (+/- 1A expandable up to 800A) and built-in electrochemical impedance spectroscopy.